kelly-sato/kelly-sato.github.io/essays/ai-usage.md

 ### Essays

 I have not used AI for writing essays.
 I've played around with ChatGPT's writing skills in the past, and it comes out sounding very unnatural.
 At most, I copy-paste what I've already written in to ChatGPT and ask for feedback so _I_ can make those changes, but I don't trust ChatGPT to produce a quality, natural-sounding essay.
+It'll turn a sentence like, "ChatGPT 's writing is not great, and everything they write sounds like it was passed through a thesaurus" to "ChatGPT's writing lacks finesse, and every piece they compose gives the impression of having been overly reliant on a thesaurus."

+And, yes, I put that sentence through ChatGPT with the prompt, "Can you improve my sentence?" and got that "overly thesaurus-reliant piece".

 ### Final Project

 I have begun using ChatGPT for the final project because there's a lot to do, and we aren't given the answer on how to do all of the things we need like we were with the experiences and WODs.
 I can't afford to spend a ton of time researching with my course load, so asking ChatGPT for help was the most efficient way.
 However, I feel like I've wasted more time arguing with ChatGPT than actually getting my code to work.

 For the final project, my group and I are essentially creating a social networking site targeted towards prospective, current, and former study abroad students.
 I wanted to create animated text on the landing page that advertised some of the places you could study abroad with UH Manoa.
 I had an array of Strings of all of the places:

 `['Japan', 'Korea', ... , 'Australia']`

 and I had some code (that's long gone at this point) to animate the text fading in from above and then fading out down.
 However, I was having an issue with my animations in which it didn't totally look right.

 I provided ChatGPT my code and wrote a prompt something along the lines of, "Adjust my code so that the text appears in order and so that the next animation starts instantly."
 It gave me so many bad "fixes."
 One fix made the word fade in from above, change to the next word, and then fade out.
 Another fix somehow broke my entire animation...
 After about 30 minutes of struggling, and tens of questions thrown at it, ChatGPT finally gave me a good suggestion...
 Use an animation library.

 To be fair, it fixed my animation issues, but at that point I was done asking ChatGPT questions about anything else.
 I find myself only using it when I need a starting point for _actual_ research.